-When Jenny Hadfield first joined Team ElliptiGO as a sponsored athlete, we began brainstorming which endurance event she wanted to tackle first on her ElliptiGO.
-We were expecting her to propose a conservative metric century ride somewhere close to her home in Chicago, but Jenny had a different idea.
+When Jenny Hadfield first joined Team ElliptiGO as a sponsored athlete, we began brainstorming which endurance event and epic ride she wanted to tackle first on her ElliptiGO.
+We were expecting her to propose a conservative metric century ride somewhere close to her home in Chicago.
+Jenny had a different idea.
 “I need to be at the Toronto Marathon in late September,” Jenny said, “So what if I rode from my home in Chicago to Toronto on my ElliptiGO?”
 At first, we said, “But Jenny — that’s hundreds of miles!”
 And then her seemingly crazy idea captured our imagination, and we felt inspired.
 We gave Jenny the green light and, a few weeks later, she was off on the ride of a lifetime.

 Who better to tell you the whole story than Jenny herself?
 Read on below for Jenny’s epic tale of riding over 500 miles in six days and setting an elliptical cycling distance record for women.